Jarrod Emick

 Jarrod Emick (born July 2, 1969) is an American actor primarily performing in musical theatre.
 Emick received Tony, Drama Desk, and Theatre World awards for his performance in the 1994 revival of Damn Yankees.

-Biography
+Early life, family and education

+Emick was born in Fort Eustis, Virginia.
+His father was "a career military man."
+He and his older brother were raised on a farm/ranch in Oral, South Dakota.
+As a young teen, he began attending the Black Hills Playhouse, a program in Custer State Park run by the University of South Dakota that was a combination of summer stock theater and summer camp.
+His first role was Billy Ray in On Golden Pond.

-Emick grew up in Oral, South Dakota, attended Hot Springs High School in nearby Hot Springs, South Dakota, and later attended South Dakota State University.
+He attended Hot Springs High School in nearby Hot Springs, South Dakota.
+He subsequently attended South Dakota State University for two years.

+Career

+Stage

-Emick's Broadway debut was in Miss Saigon as a replacement for the role of Chris.
-However, it was his next role, in Damn Yankees, that won him acclaim—a Tony for Best Featured Actor in a Musical, a Drama Desk Award for Outstanding Supporting Actor, and a Theatre World Award.
+At age 21, Emick was an ensemble performer in a US touring company of Les Miserables.
+His Broadway debut was in Miss Saigon as a replacement for the role of Chris.
+His performances in 1993 in the touring company received greater comparative acclaim than his Broadway counterpart.
+His next role as Joe Hardy in Damn Yankees won him even more acclaim: a Tony Award for Best Featured Actor in a Musical, a Drama Desk Award for Outstanding Supporting Actor, and a Theatre World Award.